typelevel/frameless/docs/src/main/tut/TypedEncoder.md

 val ds: TypedDataset[FooDate] = TypedDataset.create(Seq(FooDate(1, BarDate(1.1, "s", new java.util.Date))))
 ```

-It should be noted that once derived, reflection based `Encoder`s and implicitly derived `TypeEncoder`s have identical performances.
-The derivation mechanism is different, but the objects generated to encode and decode JVM object in the Spark internal representation behave the same at run-time.
+It should be noted that once derived, reflection-based `Encoder`s and implicitly derived `TypeEncoder`s have identical performance.
+The derivation mechanism is different, but the objects generated to encode and decode JVM objects in Spark's internal representation behave the same at runtime.

 ```tut:invisible
 spark.stop()